II.

 ## Overview

-Hooks are shell scripts that execute at specific lifecycle points during Babysitter orchestration.
+Hooks are scripts and handlers that execute at specific lifecycle points during Babysitter orchestration.
 They enable custom behavior for task execution, notifications, logging, metrics collection, and third-party integrations without modifying core SDK code.

 ### Why Use Hooks